kagyuu/Build_Tensorflow_GPU/README.md

 The build process on the Dockerfile will be faild.
 But you don't need to worry about it.

+I know this is agry workaround to call bazel build twice.
+But it works and our goal is not to write a perfect Dockerfile.
+Our goal is to make the tensorflow_gpu package that supports CUDA10 and be optimized ... and make a lot of money by useing it (:-p.

-6. Enter the docer machine and run build comand manually.
+6. Enter the docer machine and run build command manually.
 And package it.

 ~~~
 $ docker-compose run nivid /bin/bash